-But the opposite happens when you simply sit around and watch the news.
+The opposite happens when you simply sit and watch the news.

 Instead of acting, you react to what’s happening.
 And that’s now a problem for everyone.

-Since we have access to information 24/7, we fool ourselves by thinking that we need more of it to make better decisions.
-That it’s part of our job to read all the emails, all the reports, check all relevant sites.
+Since we have access to information 24/7, we fool ourselves by thinking that we need more of it to make a well-calibrated choice.
+We convince ourselves, that it’s part of our job to read all the emails, all the reports, check all relevant sites before we act.
 But is it, really?

 When we expose ourselves to too many things we have little time left for actually doing our work.
 We let trivial problems dominate our thoughts and lord over our lives.

 If you wish to improve, you must embrace being ignorant about the newest things.
 To be OK with not knowing what are the latest trends and what are the newest shows.